codepath/android_guides/Loading-Contacts-with-Content-Providers.md

 Let's define a few terms used below so we understand how this example fits together:

+ * `ContentResolver` - Provides access to the content models for a given application.
  * `CursorLoader` - A loader object that queries a `ContentResolver` for data and returns a `Cursor`.
  * `Cursor` - Provides random read-write access to the result set returned by the `CursorLoader`.
  * `LoaderManager` - Manages background loading operations such as async querying with `CursorLoader`.